Spirit 101

 The Spirit 101 was a Formula One car for the 1984 and 1985 Formula One seasons.
 The car was designed by Gordon Coppuck and Tim Wright.

 Development

-Spirit decided to continue in Formula One for 1984 with Hart turbocharged engines.
+Having competed in the 1983 season using the Spirit 201 chassis and Honda RA163E turbocharged engine, Spirit decided to continue in Formula One for 1984 with Hart turbocharged engines.
 Initially, twice world champion Emerson Fittipaldi and Italian Fulvio Ballabio were slated to drive, with funding from Ballabio's sponsors.
 However Fittipaldi left to find a drive in Indy car racing after finding the machine uncompetitive and Ballabio was refused an FIA Super Licence.
-Instead, Italian Mauro Baldi found funds and was nominated as the team's sole driver, Stefan Johansson being released as he could not find the funding to continue.
+Instead, Italian Mauro Baldi found funds and was nominated as the team's sole driver, with Stefan Johansson being released as he could not find the funding to continue.
 The 101 was a neat but underpowered car and Baldi struggled to move away from the rear of the grid.
 Jean-Louis Schlesser had planned to take over from the third race before the threat of litigation from RAM Racing, as he still owed them money.